kxdang/notcodenames/README.md

 # Not Codenames

-A weekend projected created by Adrian and Kien!
+A weekend projected created by Adrian and I 😊.
 We wanted to build a better alternatives to the other sites we used and implemented the features we would like to see in our own project.

 - Built with React and Firebase